DocNow/storified/README.md

 [Docker].

 ```
-% docker run -v <PATH>:/storified docnow/storified <USERNAME>
+% docker run -v <PATH>:/storified docnow/storified <STORIFY_USERNAME>
 ```

-You will need to replace `<PATH>` with the full path to the directory you would like the files to be downloaded to, and <USERNAME> to be the Storify username who created the stories.
+You will need to replace `<PATH>` with the full path to the directory you would like the files to be downloaded to, and <STORIFY_USERNAME> to be the Storify username who created the stories.
 For example if you wanted to download digdialog's stories to /home/ed/digdialog:

 ```
 % docker run -v /home/ed/digdialog:/storified docnow/storified digdialog